Previously, we looked through all the Old Testament for

 2 Peter 2:4 (MEV)

 Here we actually see sinners that aren’t human beings cast down to hell, bound for a future judgment as well.
 Now, the NET notes informs us:

 “Tartarus [was] thought of by the Greeks as a subterranean place lower than Hades where divine punishment was meted out, and so regarded in Israelite apocalyptic as well” (BDAG 991 s.v.).

-I don't see any particular reason to think of Tartarus as something separate from hell.
-That Peter uses a different word shouldn't mean much, we've already seen two others being used for what really seem to be the same destination.
+Personally, I don’t see any particular reason to think of Tartarus as something separate from hell but it’s hard to make a case either way, given this single instance in all the NT.
+That Peter uses a different word doesn’t see, to mean much though.
+We’ve already seen two others (

-I suppose it is possible that there could be a special portion in hell where these fallen angels are chained, but seeing as how we already saw those contained in hell being cast into the lake of fire, I assume everyone who receives that final fiery judgment (lake of fire) is all in the same spot (hell) to begin with, and so it is translated as such.
-Ultimately, even if you were to discard this verse completely under the interpretation of Tartarus being some other location, it would have no impact on everything else we've studied so far.
+I suppose it is possible that there could be a special portion in hell where these fallen angels are chained distinct from where human souls may be, but seeing as how we already saw those contained in hell being cast into the lake of fire, I assume everyone who receives that final fiery judgment (lake of fire) is in the same spot (hell) to begin with, and so it is translated as such.
+Ultimately, even if you were to discard this verse completely under the interpretation of Tartarus being some other location, it would have no impact on everything else we’ve studied so far.